seandoesgis/gis-eta/readme.md

     copy .env_sample .env
     ```
     - edit .env environmental variables in VSCode and provide PostgreSQL/ArcGIS Portal credentials
-3. Edit variables in `run.py` if needed.
-Default is sufficient, but can be customized.
+3. Edit variables in `run.py` as needed.

+    **Variables and field names might also need to be adjusted/updated in `analysis.sql` if reran.**  An example of this would be service calendar dates for GTFS (lines 398, 407, 415, 424, 433, 443).
+Data structure could change on some inputs in the future as well.

 4. Start the process
     ```
     python run.py
     ```

 ## Output

+All outputs are saved to the `output` schema in the database.
+Scoring for each category is saved:

+- output.vul_pop_rank
+- output.es_rank
+- output.access_gap_rank
+- output.transit_rank

+and the total ETA scoring by blockgroup...

+- output.output

+Detailed metadata can be found here **insert metadata url ;)**